Qile-J/PINN-for-Lid-driven-cavity/README.md

 # PINN-for-Lid-driven-cavity
-This is a course project.
+This is a course project and not everything is correct.

 Forward problem: Use physics-informed neural network (PINN) to solve the classical lid-driven cavity problem.

 Reconstruction: recover the entire flow field from data.